amaranth-lang/amaranth/docs/guide.rst

     with m.Else():
         m.d.sync += x_coord.eq(0)

-Within a single :pc:`If`/:pc:`Elif`/:pc:`Else` sequence of blocks, the statements within at most one block will be active at any time.
+Within a single :py:`If`/:py:`Elif`/:py:`Else` sequence of blocks, the statements within at most one block will be active at any time.
 This will be the first block in the order of definition whose condition, :ref:`converted to boolean <lang-bool>`, is true.

-If an :pc:`Else` block is present, then the statements within exactly one block will be active at any time, and the sequence as a whole is called a *full condition*.
+If an :py:`Else` block is present, then the statements within exactly one block will be active at any time, and the sequence as a whole is called a *full condition*.

 .. _lang-switch:

-:pc:`Switch`/:pc:`Case` control blocks
+:py:`Switch`/:py:`Case` control blocks
 --------------------------------------

-Case comparison, where a single value is examined against several different *patterns*, is described using a :pc:`with m.Switch(value):` block.
-This block can contain any amount of :pc:`with m.Case(*patterns)` and :pc:`with m.Default():` blocks.
+Case comparison, where a single value is examined against several different *patterns*, is described using a :py:`with m.Switch(value):` block.
+This block can contain any amount of :py:`with m.Case(*patterns)` and :py:`with m.Default():` blocks.
 This structure parallels Python's own :ref:`match/case <python:match>` control flow syntax.
 For example:

 ..
 TODO: rename `Switch` to `Match`, to mirror `Value.matches()`?